sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

   "fields": [
     {
       "id": "test_boolean_matches",
-      /* output all lines that meet
-         the anchor match criteria */
-      "match": "all",
+      /* to show matching behavior, output all matching anchor lines, not just the first match */ "match": "all",
       "method": {
-        /* output anchors with passthrough method
-          to show matching behavior */
+        /* to show matching behavior, use passthrough to output anchor text
+           */
         "id": "passthrough"
       },
       "anchor": {
         "match": [
           {
-            /* match a line if meets the criteria of any of the following array of matches */ "type": "any",
+            /* match a line if meets the conditions of any of the following array of matches */ "type": "any",
             "matches": [